-- Montreat College Application for Admission - Have a minimum cumulative GPA of 2.75 from the last 60 credit hours of undergraduate study

-- Submit a Professional Goals Essay - Submit a current resume that includes both academic and employment history - Submit two letters of recommendation for entering the Master of Public Health program - Submit official transcripts for all colleges attended
+- Montreat College Application for Admission - Have a minimum cumulative GPA of 2.75 from the last 60 credit hours of undergraduate study\ - Submit a current resume that includes both academic and employment history - Submit official transcripts for all colleges attended

-If applicant has a GPA below 2.75 in their last 60 credit hours of undergraduate study, a "Low GPA" essay is required.
+\If applicant has a GPA below 2.75 in their last 60 credit hours of undergraduate study, a "Low GPA" essay is required.
 The essay should cover challenges that contributed to the low GPA, as well as specifically what the applicant will do to maintain a 2.75 overall GPA in the MPH program.